Skip to content

-Server Protection from Sophos – multiple options, logical choice
+Server Protection from Sophos – multiple options, logical decision

-In this article, I would like to introduce you to three variants of Sophos that you can use to protect your servers.
+In this article I would like to introduce three variants of Sophos that you can use to protect your servers.

-Sophos strictly speaking offers four solutions to protect your servers.
-But Endpoint Protection with management on the UTM, has not received any new features since the end of 2014.
-Considering that IT years count double in my eyes, that would be a good four years! 🙂 But now let’s come to the noteworthy possibilities:
+Strictly speaking, Sophos offers four solutions for protecting your servers.
+But Endpoint Protection with management on the UTM has not received any new features since the end of 2014.
+Given that, in my view, IT years count double, that would be a good four years! 🙂 So let’s move on to the options that really matter:

 1. Sophos Central Server Protection

-Sophos’s driving force in the area of endpoint protection is clearly “Sophos Central”.
-The platform makes it possible to protect and manage both client operating systems (Windows and Mac), server operating systems (Windows and Linux) and mobile operating systems for smartphones and tablets (Android, iOS and, at the end of 2016, Windows Mobile).
-The server product comes in two variants, Sophos Central Server Protection and Sophos Central Intercept X Advanced for servers.
+The flagship of Sophos in endpoint protection is clearly “Sophos Central”.
+The platform allows you to protect and manage client operating systems (Windows and Mac), server operating systems (Windows and Linux), and mobile operating systems for smartphones and tablets (Android, iOS and, from the end of 2016, Windows Mobile).
+The server product is available in two variants, Sophos Central Server Protection and Sophos Central Intercept X Advanced for Server.

 Advantages